LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   1. Low training error
   2. High test error
 #### Avoiding overfitting:
-  1. Decrease regularization
+  1. Decrease regularization - reduce the variance with a model by applying a penalty to the input parameters with the larger coefficients such as L1 regularization, Lasso regularization, dropout, etc.
-  2. Increase the duration of training
+  2. Increase the duration of training - extending the duration of training because stopping the training early will cause underfit model.
-  3. Feature selection
+  3. Feature selection - not enough predictive features present, then adding more features or features with greater importance would improve the model.

 ## Python Reviews